 5. Add three more virtual locks, and name them Back Door, Garage, and Wine Cellar.

 6. Right-click Lock Groups, and select Add New Lock Group...
-"Side" is added as a Lock Group, and the properties pane displays.
+Name the group "Side" and select OK.
+"Side" is added as a Lock Group, and the properties pane displays Available Tabs and Visible Tabs columns.